safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 The way it was arranged was by issuing an intermediate token on the mastercoin network called maidsafecoin.
 This coin is traded on exchanges and has a value that fluctuates, just like other coins.

 When the SAFE Network and safecoin is launched, maidsafecoin can be exchanged 1:1 for safecoin.
 The exact mechanism for this is not clear, but will probably be through a burn mechanism.
-The wiki has some [more information](https://safenetwork.wiki/en/FAQ#How_will_MaidSafeCoin_be_converted_to_safecoin_.3F) about how this may happen.
+The safenetwork site has some [more information](https://safenetwork.tech/safecoin/#what-is-maidsafecoin) about how this may happen.

 There was a lot of controversy over the initial sale of maidsafecoin.
 If the controversy of the presale is important to you it's best to research yourself, but I'm leaving it alone here.
 Perhaps the judgment of the people who organized it should be questioned, which may flow on to their technical judgment in creating the SAFE Network; only you can be the judge.